AlwabaDash45/TaskManager/README.md

 ## Author

-Created by [Alwaba Loyola Dlanga] with help from ChatGPT 🤖
+Created by [Alwaba Loyola Dlanga] with help from ChatGPT

 ---

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
+This open-source project is available under the [MIT License](LICENSE).